raywalz/dl-mp4-apple-shortcut/README.md

 3. Add the shortcut when prompted

 Now you can click the share button on YouTube/Instagram/TikTok/etc, select “Download MP4” at the bottom, let it work, and it’ll automatically save to your Photos.

+## Usage:

+1. User clicks the share button on a video
+2. User clicks the "Download MP4" Shortcut
+3. Shortcut runs dl-mp4.sh inside a-Shell with the URL as input
+4. dl-mp4.sh runs [yt-dlp](https://github.com/yt-dlp/yt-dlp) to download the video to Files
+5. dl-mp4.sh relaunches the Shortcut to copy the video from Files to Photos
+6. The Shortcut launches the Photos app revealing the downloaded video

+It downloads the video as MP4 with h264 video and m4a audio for maximum compatibility.
+It uses ffmpeg to convert the video if needed.
+It also downloads and embeds English subtitles if available.